luiscasillass/Autonomous-Truck-Vision-System/README.md

 - Usage
 - Power on the Raspberry Pi and Arduino.

-Start the main program on the Raspberry Pi:
+*Start the main program on the Raspberry Pi*
 -----------------------------------------------------------------------------------------------
 python3 app/main.py
 -----------------------------------------------------------------------------------------------